designstem/projects/equilibrium/index.md

 2. How does the video make you feel?

-3. Did you ever come across water pollution like this close to where you live (for example in lakes or rivers)?
+3. Did you ever come across water pollution like this close to where you live (for example, in lakes or rivers)?

 4. Find out about organizations that try to counteract sea pollution.